switfluors/smFLUSH/README.md

 MATLAB code for single-molecule emission-spectrum **centroid** estimation by the **Balanced Method**, plus a Monte-Carlo study of its precision and accuracy.
-The repository has two finalized, independent scripts (in `Final/`):

 | Script | Purpose |
 |--------|---------|